tolleiv/concurrent-sockets/README.md

 concurrent-sockets
 ==================

-A demo repo which is used to benchmark concurrent Socket.IO connections with NodeJS
+A demo repo which is used to benchmark concurrent Socket.IO connections with NodeJS.
+The setup and the requirement for that is described in the [related blog post](http://blog.tolleiv.de/2014/05/socket-dot-io-within-concurrent-processes/).

 Build status